goveiajoao/dfctl/README.md

     - [x] Group/Branch Dependencie System (command "dep", that u can set the dependencies of an group OR branch (dependencies: file_exists, program_installed, ...)
     - [x] "edit" Command so u can edit a config file from enywhere with your $EDITOR and it auto pushes it after you exit the program (MAYBE a watchdog, but may be overkill, like this program... lol)
     - [ ] "igno" Command to ignore items in folder instance (.gitignore inside folder instances), same vibe as dep but for ignoring things in INSTANCES
-    - [ ] Makefile in dots repo to quickly install and setup config for dfctl (so i just need to clone the dots repo and do make inside it)
-    - [ ] Option in mk to create multiple instances at once and other one to just make the group name the folder instance name, like, ~/.config/tmux creates group tmux without you needing to do "dfctl mk tmux ~/.config/tmux"